JuanIrache/gopro-telemetry/readme.md

 The 'raw' data option is sensitive to the options: **device**, **stream**, **deviceList**, **streamList**, **tolerant**, **debug** and indirectly to some **presets**.
 Meaning this approach should not be used if any of these options is going to change between calls.

+## MP4 header data

+Additionally to the GPMF track, the mp4 header contains a GPMF atom embedded within the 'udta' atom.
+It contains, for example, manual and atomated **highlight** tags and **video settings**.
+Its structure is slightly different to the common GPMF track, so some different (and opinionated) interpretation is applied when such data is detected.
+It is also recommended to use the **noTime** option to avoid applying timing assumtions to the data.

 ## More creative coding

 If you liked this you might like some of my [app prototyping](https://prototyping.barcelona).